MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/mya-focus-plan.md

 During the number of days shown (in the screenshot, three days) MyAnalytics has either found no time to book or it has found booked focus time that has a meeting conflict.
 Select **Review** to open your calendar in Outlook on the web to resolve the issue.

 > [!Note]
 > If you make changes to your Outlook calendar, they are reflected when you refresh or return to this page.
-For example, MyAnalytics has booked focus time for you for tomorrow.
-You then open your calendar and delete that focus time.
-If you then return to this page, it will indicate the new free time in the **Focus time booked** area.
-It will also re-book that time if you select **Book now**, or show you that time&mdash;potential focus time, again&mdash;in your Outlook calendar, if you select **Review**.

 <!--
 ### To add tasks to your focus time